-The study also looked at a number of demographic covariates of participants, such as level of education, body mass index, income level, type of housing, tobacco and alcohol consumption and level of physical activity.
+The study also looked at some demographic covariates of participants, such as level of education, body mass index, income level, type of housing, tobacco and alcohol consumption, and level of physical activity.
 In total, more than 30,000 people of both sexes and between the ages of 18 and 70 participated.

 Women over 50, overweight, past or current alcohol users, and those with angina, diabetes, lung disease, depression, or hypertension would also be more likely to develop arthritis.
 Conversely, low weight and a higher level of education were associated with a lower risk of developing the disease.